Operation Legend: Reactions

 In Kansas City, protests occurred against the operation on July 17, 2020, with organizers calling for fifty percent of funds for the Kansas City Police Department being diverted to housing, health and education initiatives in the city.
 The mother of LeGend Taliferro, Charron Powell, responded to protesters stating "Operation LeGend is to investigate murders that have been unsolved and one of those is for my 4-year-old son that did not make it to 5, ... and if you're against that, maybe you have to reevaluate your stance and your mentality to see what direction you're headed in".

-New Mexico Governor Lujan Grisham stated “If the Trump administration wishes to antagonize New Mexicans and Americans with authoritarian, unnecessary and unaccountable military-style ‘crackdowns,’ they have no business whatsoever in New Mexico.”
+New Mexico Governor Lujan Grisham stated "If the Trump administration wishes to antagonize New Mexicans and Americans with authoritarian, unnecessary and unaccountable military-style 'crackdowns', they have no business whatsoever in New Mexico."

-Chicago Mayor Lori Lightfoot said the assistance would be welcome provided that it was a genuinely collaborative partnership, but clarified in a statement in reference to tactics used by federal personnel in Portland that “We don’t need federal troops, we don’t need unnamed, secret federal agents.”
+Chicago Mayor Lori Lightfoot said the assistance would be welcome provided that it was a genuinely collaborative partnership, but clarified in a statement in reference to tactics used by federal personnel in Portland that "We don't need federal troops, we don't need unnamed, secret federal agents."

-David Lapan, DHS spokesperson for the early Trump administration, expressed concern that the deployments could harm the department's reputation, expressing that “It’s overly militaristic, it’s being seen in partisan political terms, and it’s usurping the authorities of the local law enforcement and elected officials”.
+David Lapan, DHS spokesperson for the early Trump administration, expressed concern that the deployments could harm the department's reputation, expressing that "It's overly militaristic, it's being seen in partisan political terms, and it's usurping the authorities of the local law enforcement and elected officials".

 Cleveland Mayor Frank G. Jackson said on July 23, 2020, that he would have a press conference the next day regarding the federal personnel being sent to Cleveland.
-Ohio Governor Mike DeWine likened the operation to the usual crime-fighting partnerships between local law enforcement and the federal government, saying such relationships are “healthy.”
-“The idea of agents, people coming in where there’s not the consent of people locally — that would be a problem in Ohio.
-I don’t think that’s going to happen.
-We have no indication that’s going to happen,” DeWine said.
-At his press conference July 24, Jackson said, "‘This is not Portland'" and repeatedly saying the goal was to do nothing more than address violent crime.
-Still, Jackson expressed dismay that he only learned about the new Justice Department initiatives when reporters started calling the city about it, saying "that’s not how partnerships should work."
+Ohio Governor Mike DeWine claimed the operation was similar to other "healthy" anti-crime collaborations between local and federal law enforcement: "The idea of agents, people coming in where there's not the consent of people locally – that would be a problem in Ohio.
+I don't think that’s going to happen.
+We have no indication that’s going to happen".
+At his press conference July 24, Jackson said, "This is not Portland" and repeatedly said that combating violent crime was his goal.
+He nonetheless disapproved of the Justice Department informing the press before him, saying "that's not how partnerships should work".